-■ Part-time instructors are not readily available on campus to accommodate students who wish to see them during their limited office hours.
+- Part-time instructors are not readily available on campus to accommodate students who wish to see them during their limited office hours.
 Many colleges do not provide adjuncts with office space to meet with students.
-Often the only storage facilities they have are the trunks of their cars.

-■ The overuse of part-time faculty has created a situation in which the burden of of Teachers
+Often the only storage facilities they have are the trunks of their cars. - The overuse of part-time faculty has created a situation in which the burden of www.cft.org committee work and shared governance falls on the shoulders of a handful of full-time instructors.
+Some departments operate with no full-time faculty.
+The erosion in the core of tenured faculty available to provide these services undermines the long-term quality of the institutions.